netobserv/flowlogs-pipeline/docs/api.md

  filter:
          rules: list of filter rules, each includes:
                  type: (enum) one of the following:
-                    remove_field: removes the field from the entry
+                    remove_field: removes the field from the flow log
-                    remove_entry_if_exists: removes the entry if the field exists
+                    remove_entry_if_exists: removes the entry (ie. the flow log) if the field exists
-                    remove_entry_if_doesnt_exist: removes the entry if the field does not exist
+                    remove_entry_if_doesnt_exist: removes the entry (ie. the flow log) if the field does not exist
-                    remove_entry_if_equal: removes the entry if the field value equals specified value
+                    remove_entry_if_equal: removes the entry (ie. the flow log) if the field value equals the specified value
-                    remove_entry_if_not_equal: removes the entry if the field value does not equal specified value
+                    remove_entry_if_not_equal: removes the entry (ie. the flow log) if the field value does not equal the specified value
-                    remove_entry_all_satisfied: removes the entry if all of the defined rules are satisfied
+                    remove_entry_all_satisfied: removes the entry (ie. the flow log) if all of the defined rules are satisfied
-                    keep_entry_query: keeps the entry if it matches the query
+                    keep_entry_query: keeps the entry (ie. the flow log) if it matches the query
                     add_field: adds (input) field to the entry; overrides previous value if present (key=input, value=value)
                     add_field_if_doesnt_exist: adds a field to the entry if the field does not exist
                     add_field_if: add output field set to assignee if input field satisfies criteria from parameters field